GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

         * checks that you can't use a slice credential from one slice to do !ListResources <slicename> on another slice
      - Sliver creation workflow fails when:
-        * request RSpec is really a manifest RSpec
         * request RSpec is malformed (ie a tag is not closed)
         * request RSpec is an empty file
      - Sliver creation workflow fails or returns a manifest when: